neurosis69/chia_watch/README.md

 Current harvester versions seem to get stuck after some time.
 Sometimes after a couple of hours, sometimes after a few days.

-This little service checks for such occurrences and restarts chia.
+This little service checks for such occurrences and restarts chia if no plots were eligible for a certain amount of time.

 # How it works